If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 This is important because if you write anything about Ivey being an “Ivy League” school, or forget the “e” in Ivey, you can be sure the Admissions Board will look at your application negatively.

 Is Western Ivey HBA Hard?

-The HBA program is meant to push all students out of their comfort zone and prepare them for the “real world” in which deadlines appear abruptly, working with teams is a must, and ambiguity is everywhere.
+The HBA program is meant to push all students outside of their comfort zones and prepare them for the “real world” in which deadlines appear abruptly, working with teams is a must, and ambiguity is everywhere.